Muscatine's water tower will soon have a new look

 In Feb.
 2020, residents voted on some of the images to be used.
 They chose the city’s bridge, watermelons, pearl buttons, a steamboat and the “Pearl of the Mississippi” logo.

 On June 17, the contractor began interior work.
-Once the tower has been sand blasted and repainted, the new design will be painted.
+Once the tower has been sand blasted and repainted, the new design will be applied.

 “The original interior and exterior have lasted for roughly 20 years, but we were starting to see areas that we needed to sand down and recoat,” she said, “We had already planned to do this project this year, so the timing was impeccable.”